Standard Terms For The Supply Of Goods And/Or Services

 2.1.17 “Standard Terms” means these terms for the supply of Goods and/or Services as specified in this document.

-2.2 Headings of clauses do not govern or affect the interpretation of these Standard
+2.2 Headings of clauses do not govern or affect the interpretation of these Standard Terms.

 2.3 If any provision in a definition confers rights or imposes obligations on any Party, the effect is given to it as a substantive provision of these Standard Terms.

-includes both the others; reference to a natural person includes a juristic person; the singular includes the plural, and the plural includes the singular.
+2.4 Unless the context indicates otherwise, an expression which denotes any gender includes both the others; reference to a natural person includes a juristic person; the singular includes the plural, and the plural includes the singular.

-includes the last day and any relevant action or notice may be validly done or given on the last day.
+2.5 Any number of days prescribed in these Standard Terms excludes the first day and includes the last day, and any relevant action or notice may be validly done or given on the last day.

-performance of any obligation falls on a day that is not a Business Day, that day will be the next Business Day.
+2.6 Unless the context indicates otherwise, if the day for payment of any amount or performance of any obligation falls on a day that is not a Business Day, that day will be the next Business Day.

 2.7 The words “including” and “in particular” are without limitation.

-2.8 Any reference to legislation is to that legislation as at acceptance of these Standard Terms, as amended or replaced from time to time unless otherwise agreed in the Contract.
+2.8 Any reference to legislation is to that legislation as at acceptance of these Standard Terms, as amended or replaced from time to time, unless otherwise agreed in the Contract.

 2.10 A reference to a Party includes that Party’s successors-in-title and permitted assigns.

-2.11 The rule of interpretation that, in the event of ambiguity, the Contract must be
+2.11 The rule of interpretation that, in the event of ambiguity, the Contract must be interpreted against the party responsible for the drafting of the Contract does not apply.

-2.12 The termination of a Contract does not affect those of its provisions which expressly provide that they will operate after termination, or which must continue to have effect after termination, or which must by implication continue to have effect after
+2.12 The termination of a Contract does not affect those of its provisions which expressly provide that they will operate after termination, or which must continue to have effect after termination, or which must by implication continue to have effect after termination.

 3. Duration